-A life insurance premium is the payment made to the life insurance company, to pay for a life insurance policy.
-This term is also applied to payments remitted for annuity contracts.
-Typically the premium will pay for the cost of insurance, but excess premium over the cost of insurance can be made to the insurance company to build cash value in the policy.
-Premium payments are required to be made to the insurance company for a life policy, otherwise the policy will lapse.
+A life insurance premium is a payment made to the life insurance company, to pay for a life insurance policy.
+This term is also applied to payments remitted for annuity contracts both fixed and variable.
+Typically the premium will pay for the cost of insurance, but any excess premium over the cost of insurance can build cash value in the policy.
+Premium payments are required to be made to the insurance company for a life insurance policy, otherwise, the policy will lapse.

 Premium Due For Life Insurance